nronzel/forecast/README.md

 In a future release I will be adding more responses based on the worst weather conditions of the day.

+### The Scores

+Each weather condition is evaluated on a scale of **1 - 10**.
+With 10 being ideal conditions, and 1 being horrible conditions (hot, very humid or dry, windy, etc.)

 TODO:

 - [ ] Input Sanitization for location & api key